Encoded14/void-user-repository/README.md

 <hr>

 ## Available packages

+> [!TIP]
+> Want to add one of your own templates?
+Open a Pull request.
+>
+> Need a package that is not allowed in upstream?
+Open an Issue.

 | package | version: current | version: latest | maintainer | notes |
 |:--------|:-----------------|:----------------|:-----------|:------|
 | aquamarine                  | 0.9.5   | 0.9.5   | [Encoded14](https://github.com/Encoded14) | |